 - Contact government representatives

 - Fight workplace discrimination

 - Create a power of attorney

-DoNotPay's goal is to make legal information accessible to everyone.
-We help you fight corporations, beat bureaucracy, sue anyone, and instantly solve many other issues.
+DoNotPay’s goal is to make legal information accessible to everyone.
+We help you fight corporations, beat bureaucracy, sue anyone, and quickly solve many other issues.